developernik18/Life-lessons/README.md

 Don't go all in on one opportunity at the start.
 Take multiple risk with smaller investment than one risk with big investment.

+## In life, you either win or learn
+Mistakes means I tried something new